NFischer08/Semi24-Fileexplorer/CONFIG.md

 ### `number_of_threads`
 An integer determining the number of threads that should be used for processing.
-By entering somthing non valid (like `None`), the default value will be used.
+By entering somthing non-valid (like `None`), the default value will be used.
 That value is automatically adjusted to one below the number of logical cores of your computer.

 ### `paths_to_ignore`
 A list containing all paths that should be ignored of type string.
-This is usefull if you want to ignore specific folders that normally would be indexed.
+This is useful if you want to ignore specific folders that normally would be indexed.

 ### `path_to_weights`
-A string containing the path to the weights file.
+A string containing the path to the weight file.
-Incase you leave the weights file where it is, you can leave this field empty or write `None`, because it will just use the [default path](src-tauri/data/model).
+Incase you leave the weight file where it is, you can leave this field empty or write `None`, because it will just use the [default path](src-tauri/data/model).

 ### `path_to_vocab`
 A string containing the path to the vocab file.